Charleston School of Law News

 PHOTO GALLERY

-Charleston Law Review’s primary objective is to foster the knowledge and insight of students, practitioners, scholars, and the judiciary through a traditional forum dedicated to augmenting the pursuit of innovative legal expression, composition, and scholarship.
-Members of the Charleston Law Review contribute to this objective by editing articles, writing notes, and actively participating in all aspects of the publication process.
-This participation enables members of the Charleston Law Review to develop invaluable analytical skills and receive extensive writing and editing experience.
+The Law Review’s primary objective is to foster knowledge and insight among students, practitioners, scholars, and the judiciary through a traditional forum dedicated to advancing innovative legal expression, composition, and scholarship.

 Charleston School of Law is an ABA-accredited 501(c)(3) law school nationally recognized for its student-centric culture.
 Our faculty and staff are committed to preparing you for success in both the classroom and the legal profession.